Great Siege of Gibraltar: First naval relief

-In December 1779, a large convoy sailed from England to Gibraltar, escorted by 21 ships of the line under the command of Admiral George Rodney.
-On their way, they encountered and captured a Spanish convoy off Cape Finisterre on 8 January 1780.
-They planned to provision the Gibraltar garrison further with the goods they had captured.
-The Spanish soon learned of the convoy and sent a fleet under Juan de Langara to intercept it, but underestimated the escort's strength, and Langara's ships soon had to flee.
-Rodney caught up with and defeated the Spanish fleet at the Battle of Cape St. Vincent, taking five ships of the line and additional supplies.
-The fleet easily penetrated the Spanish blockade and reached Gibraltar on 25 January 1780, bringing reinforcements of 1,052 men of the 73rd Highland regiment of foot under George Mackenzie and an abundance of supplies, including the captured Spanish goods.
+In December 1779, a large convoy sailed from England to Gibraltar, escorted by 21 ships of the line under the command of Admiral of the White Sir George Rodney.
+On their way, they encountered and captured a Spanish convoy off Cape Finisterre in the action of 8 January 1780, capturing valuable supplies which would be later delivered to the Gibraltar garrison.
+The Spanish soon learned of the convoy and sent a fleet under Squadron Commander Juan de Lángara to intercept it, but underestimated the escort's strength, and Langara's ships soon had to flee.
+Rodney caught up with and defeated the Spanish at the Battle of Cape St. Vincent on 16 January, with Langara's fleet losing six ships of the line and large quantities of supplies.
+Rodney's fleet proceeded to easily penetrate the Spanish blockade and reach Gibraltar on 25 January, bringing reinforcements of 1,052 men of the 73rd (Highland) Regiment of Foot (MacLeod's Highlanders) under Lieutenant-colonel George Mackenzie and a vast amount of supplies, including those captured from the Spanish.
 This greatly heartened the garrison, but as soon as Rodney's fleet left, the siege resumed.

 The British defenders resisted every attempt to capture Gibraltar by assault.
 While the two sides unceasingly exchanged shot and shell, by the end of the summer provisions once again began to run low, and scurvy started to reappear thus reducing the effective strength of the garrison.
 Through the use of small, fast-sailing ships that ran the blockade, they were able to keep in communication with the British forces besieged on Minorca, but that force was also low on supplies.